• USD

 Which safari activities will I be able to enjoy?

-The safari activities are dependent on both the area and the lodge itself.
-For example, some lodges in the Okavango Delta offer 4x4 game drives, while others only offer walking safaris and water-based safari activities.
+Safari activities depend on both the area and the lodge itself.
+For example, some lodges in the Okavango Delta offer 4x4 game drives, while others only offer walking safaris and water-based activities.

 Are there rhinos in Botswana?

-Unfortunately, the only area where travelers can encounter rhinos in Botswana due to rampant poaching is on Chief's Island in the Moremi Game Reserve.
+Due to poaching pressures, the most reliable area for travelers to encounter rhinos in Botswana is Chief's Island in the Moremi Game Reserve.

 Which countries share a border with Botswana?

-Botswana shares a border with Namibia, Zambia, Zimbabwe, and South Africa.
+Botswana shares borders with Namibia, Zambia, Zimbabwe, and South Africa.

 I have special dietary needs.
 Can the lodges accommodate them?